infincia/NetRNG/README.md

 The rest of the configuration should be fine unless you have a very slow HWRNG and need to tweak the data flow settings.
 Some of this may be automated in the future.

-The defaults send 1KB/s of random data to each connected client, if your HWRNG can support faster rates, change sample_size_bytes to something larger.
-I want to automate this soon by measuring the HWRNG performance at runtime and adjust the sample setting to divide it by the number of connected clients so there is always an even split.
+The defaults send 2KB chunks of random data to each connected client as fast as possible.
+You can tweak sample_size_bytes if needed, but it should work fine in most cases.

 ###Run directly for testing